WangcsShuai/kevinzakka.github.io/_posts/2016-07-1-k-nearest-neighbor.markdown

     scores = cross_val_score(knn, X_train, y_train, cv=10, scoring='accuracy')
     cv_scores.append(scores.mean())
 ```
+Again, scikit learn comes in handy with its `cross_val_score()` function.
+We specifiy that we are performing 10 folds with the `cv=10` parameter and that our scoring metric should be `accuracy` since we are in a classification setting.

-Now, we determine the best K and graph the misclassification error versus the different values of K.
+Finally, we plot the misclassification error versus K.

 ```python
 # changing to misclassification error
 MSE = [1 - x for x in cv_scores]